MarcDiethelm/xtc/README.md

 #### Skin Creation

 Terrific modules can be extended or 'decorated' with JS or CSS [skins](http://terrifically.org/api/skin/).
-To create a new module skin simply type
+To create a new module skin type

 ```Shell
 yo xtc:skin [name]